Space-Time FEM for the Vectorial Wave Equation under Consideration of Ohm's Law

 \subsection{The space-time Sobolev spaces}

-To derive a variational formulation, we need to consider the appropriate functional space for $\mathcal A$.
-In this section, we will derive them and show the properties of them that we need for the proofs later in this paper.\\ To derive the functional spaces let us assume for a moment that $d=3$ then $Q\subset \R^4$.
+To derive a variational formulation, we need to consider the appropriate function space for the potential $\mathcal A$ satisfying \eqref{eqn:PotentialEquation}.
+In this section, we will derive them and show properties that will be needed in this paper.\\ To derive the function spaces let us assume for a moment that $d=3$, then $Q\subset \R^4$.
 From the derivation of the magnetic vector potential $\mathcal A$ we know that $\mathcal A$ is a $1$-form in $\R^4$.
-For $1$-forms the corresponding functional space in the $L^2$-Hilbert complex in $\R^4$ is $ H(\mathrm{Curl},Q;\R^4)$, see e.g.~\cite{4DDeRham}.
+For $1$-forms the corresponding function space in the $L^2$-Hilbert complex in $\R^4$ is $ H(\mathrm{Curl},Q;\R^4)$, see e.g.~\cite{4DDeRham}.
 The space $ H(\mathrm{Curl},Q;\R^4)$ is defined by